 It was 2014.
 We were in the month of August and I had just turned 48.
 The year had been going great so far and I spent each day doing my usual daily activities.
 Suddenly, my life changed.
 It took a 180 degree turn for the worse.
-I had hit menopause.
+I had hit menopause and my life was surrounded by ways to find ways to relieve menopause symptoms.
+This phase and menopause problems lasted for the next 4 years of my life – the most dreadful 4 years that will forever remain etched in my memory.
+Menopause caused my overall health to decline rapidly, leading to a number of post menopause issues to:

 - Hot flushes and loss of sleep – My anxiety kept me up all night.
 Every time I tried closing my eyes, my head would be clouded with a number of negative thoughts.
 This caused me to be sleep deprived and thus resulted in me being more irritable with everyone around me.
 Almost every night, between 3 to 6 am I would wake up in a sweat.
 I would feel extremely hot and breathless, which I later found out was also a side effect of hitting menopause.
-The only way I could make it through these hot flushes was by meditating and keeping my room and the air cooler at 16 degrees.
+The only way I could make it through these hot flushes was by meditating and keeping my room and the air cooler at 16 degrees to relieve menopause symptoms like this one.

 - Loss of appetite – My constant distress over these menopause symptoms made me feel nauseous throughout the day.
 I lost my appetite and only managed to eat a few bites of my food.
 I started living an extremely unhealthy lifestyle.
 My acidity took a toll on me and it wasn’t long before I lost a tremendous amount of weight which made me start feeling insecure about my body.